petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 ### How can I get transition help and support during migration?
 If you have any questions, you can open a support ticket through the Azure portal for technical help: create a support request.

+### Will other services built on top of the DCsv2 SKU still be available after the SKU retires?
+No, all uses of the DCsv2 SKU will retire simultaneously in June 2026, including those on AKS and VMSS.

 ### What will happen after retirement date?
 After June 30, 2026, any remaining DCsv2-series virtual machine subscriptions will stop working and will no longer incur billing charges.
 Migrate ahead of the retirement schedule to avoid disruption.